HADatAc/hascorepo/README.md

 # hascogui
-Docker and documentation required to create a HASCO/Repo instance.
+Docker and documentation required to create the front-end of a HASCO/Repo instance.

+# Installation